Alaska Air to buy Hawaiian Airlines for $1.9 billion | KRDO

 Both states are “uniquely reliant upon air travel,” Alaska Airlines said in a news release Sunday.
 The airline currently serves 19 cities, many of which are not connected by roads.

+The increased competition has driven down the average revenue from passengers for every available seat Hawaiian Airlines flies, a key measure of airfares.
+That fare measure is lower compared both to a year ago, and to the same period before the pandemic.
+It has only reported one profitable quarter since the start of the pandemic, and losses have increased in the latest quarter as well as year-to-date, despite lower fuel costs.

+Part of the financial strain comes from rising labor costs.
+At the start of the year it reached a deal with its pilots union that will increase wages 32% over the four years of the contract, including an immediate 16% pay hike.
+While pay increases of that magnitude have become common across the airline industry, the new contracts have helped to raise labor costs at the airline by 18% so far this year.

-The merger will also shape Honolulu into the company’s second-largest hub, “enabling greater international connectivity for West Coast travelers throughout the Asia-Pacific region with one-stop service through Hawaii,” according to the news release.
+The merger would also shape Honolulu into the company’s second-largest hub, “enabling greater international connectivity for West Coast travelers throughout the Asia-Pacific region with one-stop service through Hawaii,” according to the news release.

 Alaska Airlines’ fleet will expand from about 300 to 365 planes, and serve a total of 138 destinations, including “non-stop service to 29 top international destinations in the Americas, Asia, Australia and the South Pacific,” the company said in the release.

-Note: This story has been updated with –additional information.